 In around 1,000 groundwater observation wells, data loggers are installed since the late 1980s, which record the groundwater level on a daily basis.
 About 10 % of these data loggers are equipped with a remote data transmission module so that the data is sent to the Geological Survey of Berlin on a daily basis.
 The data from the rest of the data loggers is retrieved manually from the logger on a monthly to three-monthly basis and then imported into the database.
 The measured values of the city state wide groundwater measuring network are published on the website of the “Wasserportal” and are freely accessible to everyone [available in German only].

-In addition, the Berlin Water Utility and the Brandenburg State Environmental Agency as well as other waterworks operators in Brandenburg provide groundwater level measurement data for the Berlin area and the surrounding areas, for the most part monthly.
+In addition, the Berliner Wasserbetriebe and the Brandenburg State Environmental Agency as well as other waterworks operators in Brandenburg provide groundwater level measurement data for the Berlin area and the surrounding areas with an at least monthly measurement frequency.
 If the groundwater has a direct connection to surface water (effluent situation, Fig. 4a), additional level data from surface-water measurement points are used.

-The distribution of the measurement points is irregular: The measurement network is densest in the city centre and in the immediate intake areas of the waterworks, and less dense at the outskirts of the city, especially in the surrounding areas in Brandenburg.
+The distribution of the groundwater observation wells is irregular: The monitoring network is densest in the city centre and in the immediate intake areas of the water-works, and less dense at the outskirts of the city, especially in the surrounding areas in Brandenburg.